 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Have you always wondered?
 What’s the difference between a food allergy, a food sensitivity and a food intolerance?
-Knowing the difference can be the key to healing your health problems.
-Huge!
+Knowing the difference can be the key to addressing long term wellness challenges.
 Often these terms are used interchangeably, which is confusing.